engin7/engin7.github.io/e.md

 ### This page will be updated later...

-# You can contact with the developer via Contact Support button in the HELP section in the app.
+# You can contact the developer via the ‘Contact Support’ button in the Help section of the app.